-We regularly get asked lots of questions about our range of fine foods from Palestine and we love to tell people more about both our products and the suppliers.
+We regularly get asked lots of questions about our range of fine foods from Palestine.
 We’ve jotted down some of the most popular questions here and you can drop us a line if you’d like to know more.

 When I click “buy” on your website, am I ordering directly from Zaytoun?
 No, when you click on “buy” you will be redirected to our trusted online partner, Traidcraft.
 It sells a wide range of ethically sourced foods, crafts, clothes and household products, including the full Zaytoun range of products.